hindsight-ai/hindsight-ai/docs/authentication_flow.md

 * The service layer now returns a structured payload including `already_processed` and `request_email`.
 * The frontend interprets that signal and routes the admin to the same confirmation page with contextual messaging (“Access already granted”).
 * Email notifications are **not** re-sent on repeat approvals, and the audit log records only the first successful decision.

+### Manual Overrides & Revocation

+Administrators listed in `BETA_ACCESS_ADMINS` can visit `/beta-access/admin` directly (there is no navigation link) to inspect user status and perform manual overrides.
+Updates are audited as `beta_access_review` entries and support four outcomes:

+* `accepted` / `denied` – mirror the standard decision flow and synchronise the most recent request record.
+* `revoked` – indicates access was granted previously but has now been intentionally rescinded.
+Users experience the same gating as `denied`, but audit trails retain the distinction.
+* `not_requested` – clears beta status entirely for clean re-testing.

+Use this interface only in staging or controlled environments; production allowlists should remain empty unless explicitly required for troubleshooting.

 ### Summary of Key Decisions